ProgSys/pg_disatools/README.md

 Sadly the other way around is not supported yet.
 Make a backup before using this tool!

+#### Known problems/TODOS:

+* The positioning of the DUMMY files inside the DATA.DAT is wrong.

 # Disclaimer && License
 This tools are unofficial and they are not perfect and may have errors.
 I do not work for Nippon Ichi Software, Inc. or NIS America, Inc. .

-#### Known problems/TODOS:

-* The positioning of the DUMMY files inside the DATA.DAT is wrong.
+## PSPfsExtractor
+This project uses the JNI (Java Native Interface) Library, which requires a different license.

+### GNU General Public License

+	Copyright (C) 2016  ProgSys

+	This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+	This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+	You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+## TX2Converter.exe && libpg_disatools.dll
+My libraries and command line tools use the MIT License.

-## The MIT License (MIT)
+### The MIT License (MIT)

 	Copyright (c) 2016 ProgSys